History of Suresnes: Years 1870-1880

 After the war, the National Guard was disbanded.
 On August 16, 1871, Huché was elected mayor.
 His responsibilities included repairing roads and paths.
-On December 12, 1872, it was decided to demolish the “well of love,” which was done the following year; a square in the town center has since been dedicated to it.
+On December 12, 1872, it was decided to demolish the "well of love", which was done the following year; a square in the town center has since been dedicated to it.
 In 1873, street names were indicated by enameled sheet metal plaques; previously, inscriptions had been made directly on the wall; in 1885, they were made of cast iron, with the name in relief.
 In 1874, plans were made to build a new school, the foundation stone of which was laid on July 4, 1875; it was subsequently named Jules Ferry.
-Completed on June 28, 1876, the new school was inaugurated with a speech in the presence of notables, hailing the recovery of France.
-The old school buildings, built in 1788 and previously occupied by the town hall, were demolished and replaced by a market in 1876.
-A project for the alignment and development of 61 local and rural roads was approved by the Prefect.
-At the time, Suresnes still had a population of 4,837, and the fort was occupied by 800 soldiers.
+Completed on June 28, 1876, the new school was inaugurated with a speech delivered in the presence of notables, hailing France's recovery.
+The old school buildings, built in 1788 and previously occupied by the town hall, were demolished in 1876 and replaced with a market.
+The Prefect approved a project to align and develop 61 local and rural roads.
+At the time, Suresnes still had a population of 4,837, and 800 soldiers occupied the fort.
 On October 8, 1876, Huché was re-elected.
 The telegraph office was relocated several times, hampering municipal services, until a new building was erected at the corner of Rue du Clos-des-Ermites and Rue Carnot.
 On January 6, 1878, the industrialist Guillaumet was elected mayor and re-elected on January 10, 1881.
 For the first time, specialized committees were set up at the town hall (finance, public works, roads, and hygiene).

 Jules-Ferry School, the oldest school building still in operation in Suresnes.

 As the Fizeau town hall (in place from 1856 to 1889) was falling into disrepair, plans were made in 1878 to replace it.
 In 1879, a Protestant pastor settled in Puteaux, covering the congregations of both communes: 1,300 in Puteaux and 70 in Suresnes.
 Against a backdrop of revenge, on March 24, 1882, the prefect invited the town to introduce shooting lessons in schools: the mayor bought Andrieux rifles for the “school battalions” that had been in existence for a decade, with a non-commissioned officer from the fort coming to teach infantry maneuvers to pupils preparing for the primary school certificate.
 On December 18, 1882, a major explosion hit the fort's cartridge factory, killing 17 people, including 16 women working there.
-In 1888, “La Fraternelle,” a shooting and military training society, was created, marching and maneuvering at official events in uniform.
-The civilian shooting club “L'Espérance de Suresnes” was founded at the same time.
+In 1888, "La Fraternelle," a shooting and military training society, was created, marching and maneuvering at official events in uniform.
+The civilian shooting club "L'Espérance de Suresnes" was founded at the same time.
 Until the end of the century, a festival with a burlesque costume parade was organized to mark the drawing of lots for the conscripts' assignments.